wkdwoguss/Mathematics-Assessment/README.md

 To play poker with AI, download both of the file and move them in the same folder.
-And then, first you must run the file 'trainAI.py' then you will have the file 'final_poker_model.pth' then run the file 'Poker.py', you will be able to play poker with AI!
+And then, first you must run the file 'trainAI.py' then you will have the file 'final_poker_model.pth'. then run the file 'Poker.py', you will be able to play poker with AI!